IBM/hyperprotect/README.md

 8. For LUKS passphrases:

-    - Enable the keyprotect-luks systemd service
+    - Enable the hpcs-for-luks systemd service

-			systemctl enable keyprotect-luks
+			systemctl enable hpcs-for-luks

-   - Wrap your passphrase and store it in the var/lib/keyprotect-luks/user directory
+   - Wrap your passphrase and store it in the var/lib/hpcs-for-luks/user directory

-			echo -n 'MyPassPhrase' | keyprotect-luks wrap > /var/lib/keyprotect-luks/user/dmcrypt:key2
+			echo -n 'MyPassPhrase' | hpcs-for-luks wrap > /var/lib/hpcs-for-luks/user/dmcrypt:key2

    - After creating wrapped keys, populate the kernel keyring by either

 			shutdown -r now

-     so that the keyprotect-luks systemd service will populate it or
+     so that the hpcs-for-luks systemd service will populate it or

-			keyprotect-luks process
+			hpcs-for-luks process

      to populate it immediately.